anngvu/accent/README.md

 ##### Terminal

-**This requires Clojure dev tooling** and is only recommended if you're comfortable with Clojure (or want to be comfortable with Clojure) and want to test experimental features and hack with the interface/framework internals:
+**This requires Clojure dev tooling** and is only recommended if you're comfortable with Clojure (or want to be comfortable with Clojure) and want to test experimental features and hack with the interface/framework internals.
+It does give more control for running specific agents that might not be available in the web app.

 1. Install Clojure.
 2. Clone this repo.